mannamraju/Agent-Evaluation-Metrics/CXRMetric/metrics/bleu/README.md

 ## Implementation details

-- Simple fallback vs NLTK vs fast-bleu
+- NLTK vs fallback
-  - The module includes a compact Python fallback BLEU implementation used when neither `fast-bleu` nor `nltk` is installed.
+  - The module includes a compact Python fallback BLEU implementation used when `nltk` is not installed.
 The fallback is easy to audit and suitable for demos and small tests, but it short-circuits to zero when any higher-order n-gram precision is zero (so BLEU-4 often becomes 0 for short or paraphrased clinical sentences).
-  - `nltk`'s `sentence_bleu` is supported when available.
+  - `nltk`'s `sentence_bleu` is the canonical implementation used by this repository.
 NLTK provides a well-tested BLEU implementation with support for multiple references and provided smoothing functions (via `nltk.translate.bleu_score.SmoothingFunction`).
 Use NLTK + a smoothing function to obtain more stable, non-zero BLEU-4 aggregates for clinical text.
-  - `fast-bleu` is the preferred high-performance implementation for large scale runs; if available the evaluator will use it and fall back to NLTK or the simple implementation.

 - Smoothing and its purpose
   - Medical reports are often short and paraphrased; exact 3- or 4-gram